tanmay-sketch/pyterator/README.md

-# pyterator
+# Pyterator: Iterator in Python

-Building an iterator in python
+Building an iterator in python: The object oriented way.